BA-CalderonMorales/rust-terminal-forge/README.md

 # Rust Terminal Forge

 Rust Terminal Forge is a secure web-based terminal emulator built with React, TypeScript and Tailwind CSS.
-The project reuses the deployment approach from [Shadow Scroll Blossom](https://github.com/BA-CalderonMorales/shadow-scroll-blossom) to automatically publish the `dist` folder to GitHub Pages using GitHub Actions.
+It automatically publishes the `dist` folder to GitHub Pages using GitHub Actions for both production deploys and preview environments.

 <details>
 <summary><strong>Getting Started</strong></summary>